Deck & Patio Cost in Houston, TX: 2026 Local Guide

 How much does Deck & Patio cost in Houston, TX?

-In Houston, the typical deck & patio project runs $6,840–$18,240 (for a 600 sq ft home).
-Houston prices are below the national average, offering competitive value in the local market.
+In Houston, the typical deck & patio project runs $10,476–$26,190 (for a 600 sq ft home).
+Houston prices are near the national average, consistent with regional market conditions.
 Get at least 3 itemized written bids — pricing variation between contractors for identical scope typically ranges 20–40% in any local market.

 What makes Houston Deck & Patio costs different from other cities?

 Houston's deck & patio market reflects its hot and humid Gulf Coast climate, contractor labor costs specific to Texas, and local permit fees.
-Houston has a large, competitive roofing contractor market that keeps prices slightly below the national average.
+Houston's contractor market has its own pricing dynamics shaped by local labor supply, permit fees, and seasonal demand patterns.
 Always get local bids rather than relying on national averages, which can be off by 15–30% for any specific city.

 Does wood decking hold up in Houston's humidity?